 My name is Maura Dewey, and I am campaigning to win a medal for Canada in women’s sailing at the 2020 Olympics in Tokyo!

-After I finished university I decided I wasn’t satisfied with sailing as a hobby, and I began dedicating myself to the pursuit of an Olympic medal.
-I still train out of RVYC and PISE (the Pacific Institute for Sports Excellence) and work at the University of Victoria in climate research to help pay the bills (and because I love science!)
+Fast forward to graduating from university, when I decided I wasn’t satisfied with sailing as a hobby, and began dedicating myself to the pursuit of an Olympic medal.
+I still train out of RVYC and PISE (the Pacific Institute for Sports Excellence) and work at the University of Victoria in climate research (see my Science page for more.)

 I update my social media (facebook, instagram, and blog) frequently with training updates and pictures, so please follow me if you would like to stay in touch!